Notification setup for web monitoring

 Slack webhook setup

 Most teams use Slack.
 The webhook posts alerts into a channel with the change details and a link back.
-Conventions that work: one channel per monitor category (#price-monitors, #competitor-intel, #uptime-alerts), not one channel for everything.
+Conventions that work: one channel per monitor category (#price-monitors, #competitor-intel, #stock-alerts), not one channel for everything.

 Custom webhook setup